GiulianoDiLorenzo/Jacob-SuperCollier/README.md

 Besides, the JUCE script also needs to modify the modulations' parameters as given in the OSC messages.
 A way to fix this problem may consist in using `juce::Value`, `.referTo()` and `.getValueObject()`.
-On the other hand, supposing the problematic was given by the conflict between incoming OSC messages and the continuous reading (by the `AudioProcessorValueTreeState`) of the sliders, a solution including an `AudioProcessorValueTreeState::Listener` was introduced.
+On the other hand, supposing the problematic was given by the conflict between incoming OSC messages and the continuous reading (by the `AudioProcessorValueTreeState`) of the sliders, an attempt including an `AudioProcessorValueTreeState::Listener` was made.
 However we could not manage to fix it before the deadline.

 Moreover, it would be interesting to find a better packaging for the Arduino board and its sensors to reduce the discomfort of the actual setup.